-Patent leather dress shoes are most traditionally oxfords with silk laces (like those pictured right by Edward Green) or, more formally, as an opera pump with grosgrain bows (my with my pair of Grenson’s used for the photographs).
-The advantage of patent leather as dress shoes is that they reflect light as one dances about.
-It should be said that one should not overlook their choice in socks either, when wearing patent leather dress shoes.
-Only 100% silk over-the-calf hose in black or burgundy is proper.
+Patent leather dress shoes are most traditionally oxfords with silk laces (like those pictured left by Edward Green) or, more formally, as an opera pump with grosgrain bows (with my pair of Grenson’s used for the photographs).
+The advantage of patent leather as the material used for dress shoes is that they reflect light as one dances about.
+And since one is making the effort to wear correct formal footwear, it should also be mentioned that some attention should be paid to one's socks.
+When wearing patent leather shoes as part of a formalwear outfit, only 100% silk over-the-calf socks in either black or burgundy would be appropiate.

 The finish of patent leather shoes is very robust and, generally, does not require much cleaning.
 However, after time, the gloss of one’s shiny patent leather shoes can begin to fade.
 A little bit of Saphir’s Vernis Rife and a few minutes can quickly and easily restore the original luster.

 Saphir’s Vernis Rife is the only specially-formulated patent leather cleaner that I have ever seen.
-And it comes at great relief, as my Grenson opera pumps have never been properly cleaned despite years of use!
+And, speaking personally, finding Vernis Rife has come as a great relief, as my Grenson opera pumps have never been properly cleaned despite years of use!